Oladayooladapo/Optimizing-Public-Transport-Operation-with-Python/README.md

 ## Files in this Repository

--   `Optimizing Public Transport Operations Capstone.ipynb`: The main Jupyter Notebook containing all the code for data loading, cleaning, EDA, feature engineering, and insights generation.
+-   `Optimizing Public Transport Operations.ipynb`: The main Jupyter Notebook containing all the code for data loading, cleaning, EDA, feature engineering, and insights generation.
 -   `Public_Transport_Trips_EDA.xlsx`: The raw dataset used for the project.
--   `OPTIMIZING PUBLIC TRANSIT OPERATIONS.docx`: A detailed document outlining business context, problem, rationale, and strategic recommendations.
+-   `Descriptive Statistics Insights.docx`: A detailed document outlining business context, problem, rationale, and strategic recommendations.
 -   `README.md`: This file.